If you’re planning to put your home on the market, you’ll probably want to receive an offer quickly – and turn the best profit possible,

 Some skip hire companies also offer scrap metal recycling services – so, if you have enough of a particular material, you could even make a small amount of money back and achieve a “greener” means of disposal!

 To that end, don’t be overzealous about throwing things out.
 Donate items to charity where possible and think about the possibilities of upcycling pieces of furniture or other objects – whether to keep, sell or donate – in order to reduce your environmental impact.
+Make sure you know the nearest dumpster location to dispose of what remains.

 Invest in “Off-Site” Storage